Ramzan-Ali12/FastAPI/README.md

 `pip install uvicorn[standard]`

-After installing FastAPI and Uvicorn, you can create a file named `main.py` and write your first FastAPI application.
-Here is a simple example³⁵:
+After installing FastAPI and Uvicorn, you can create a file named `main.py` and write your first FastAPI application Here is a simple example:

 ```python
 # Import FastAPI